 During the 1930s park display nights became a feature of the West Sydney District to showcase.
-Ist Leichhardt took a major role in the exhibition of scouting activities in Leichhardt park which landed signalling, first aid, bridge and tower building and stretcher drill among others.
-But events such as ‘The sinking of the Graf Spee’, by the sea scouts, a circus display of pyramids gymnastics and club swinging, and the constructions of a dinosaur with a flashing green eye and huge elephant were big attractions.
-The investing of a scout was another impressive event.
-The investiture traced important historical initiator ceremonies including the ancient Druids, Athenian youth, red Indians, Knights of the Round Table, Aboriginals and finally the actual pledge made by a scout as he joint the brotherhood of scouts.
+Ist Leichhardt took a major role in the exhibition of Scouting activities in Leichhardt Park which included signalling, first aid, bridge and tower building and stretcher drill among others.
+But events such as ‘The sinking of the Graf Spee’, by the Sea Scouts, a circus display of pyramids gymnastics and club swinging, and the constructions of a dinosaur with a flashing green eye and huge elephant were big attractions.
+The investing of a Scout was another impressive event.
+The investiture traced important historical initiator ceremonies including the ancient Druids, Athenian youth, American Indians, Knights of the Round Table, Aboriginals and finally the actual pledge made by a Scout as he joined the brotherhood of Scouting.

 Boxing, and for the first time, wrestling, were held at the Petersham Hall.
 1st Leichhardt won.
 Early in the year a Rover den and committee room were added to the hall which cost £120.

-A letter from Buckingham Palace, J. X. Coutts Esquire was awarded the Jubilee Medal – by command of His Majesty the King – in commemoration of their majesties’ Silver Jubilee on May 6, 1935.
-Telegrams and letters from the Governor Alexander Hore-Ruthven down followed.
+In a letter from Buckingham Palace, J. X. Coutts Esquire was awarded the Jubilee Medal – by command of His Majesty the King – in commemoration of their Majesties’ Silver Jubilee on May 6, 1935.
+Telegrams and letters, one from the Governor Alexander Hore-Ruthven, followed.

-Around this time The Boys Scouts Association NSW Branch approved of the brown ceserine scarf with one-quarter inch red and blue bans one-quarter inch apart and half an inch from the edge – which remains today.
+Around this time the Boys Scouts Association New South Wales Branch approved of the brown ceserine scarf with one-quarter inch red and blue bans one-quarter inch apart and half an inch from the edge – which remains today.

-Four of the scout members and Coutts attempted a hike from Campbelltown cross country to Stanwell Park.
+Coutts and four of the Scout members attempted a hike from Campbelltown cross country to Stanwell Park.
 Only Coutts managed to get through after what was described as “a hard trip”.

-Group records of this year include memories of camp fires which were usually built as big as possible with logs collected for hour beforehand.
-There were songs and acts and individual items presented by first-tine performs who overcame nerves buy the warmth of the fire.
+Troop records for this year include memories of camp fires which were usually built as big as possible with logs collected for hours beforehand.
+There were songs and acts and individual items presented by first-time performers who overcame nerves by the warmth of the fire.
 “Jimmy” Coutts had lots of good yarns about Fisher’s Ghost of Dirk Hartog’s adventures in the South Seas.